samuelbigos/samuelbigos.github.io/_posts/2020-10-28-2dgi1-2d-global-illumination-in-godot.markdown

 {% endhighlight %}

-Hopefully most of this makes sense if you've been paying attention up untill now.
+Hopefully most of this makes sense if you've been paying attention up until now.
 One possibly obscure part might be transforming the UV to world aspect ratio.
 We need to do this if our viewport is rectangular or our distances will be different depending on whether they're biased towards the X or X axis.
 We'll need to translate back to UV space before sampling any input textures.

 ### Raymarching